digideskio/guidebook/guidebook/submission_guidelines.md

 <ul><li> you hold the copyright for (usually because you designed them), or
 </li><li> are licensed to you under a free software license, such as the Open Font License.
 </li></ul>
-<p>The Open Font Library stores your uploaded files in a font family.
+<p>The Font Library stores your uploaded files in a font family.
 The family keeps related font files together for ease of reference.
 For example, it could contain the regular, bold and italic variants, or it could contain a regular and a distorted variant.
 To give visitors easy access, it is best to add all the variants into one font family.
 </p><p>You can add the license to each font file itself easily with FontForge.
 We recommend including as much font metadata inside your font files as possible.
 </p>